MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration.md

 - Configuring your proxy settings (only if necessary)
 - Making sure sensors are working correctly and reporting data to Defender for Endpoint

 These tasks are included in the setup phase for Defender for Endpoint.
-To learn more, see [Set up Defender for Endpoint](production-deployment.md).
+See [Set up Defender for Endpoint](production-deployment.md).

 ## Assign roles and permissions